Nuvalence/dialogflow-cx-tools/cx-test-sync/README.md

 1. Create a file suffixed with `.properties`.
 Place it where desired and take note of the path.
 - For example, a file `default.properties` may be created in `cx-test-sync/src/main/resources/`.
-  - A properties template can be found in `cx-test-sync/src/main/resources/template.properties`.
+  - A properties template file can be found [here](./src/main/resources/template.properties).
 2. See [here](#properties) for a list of properties to include in the file.

 ## JAR Packaging